geopython/pygeoapi/docs/source/language.rst

 Hardcoded strings in pygeoapi templates are translated using the Babel translation system.

 By default, pygeoapi stores translation files in the `locale` directory at the root of the source code repository.
-This value can be overriden in the pygeoapi configuration with the `server.locale_dir` directive.
+This value can be overridden in the pygeoapi configuration with the `server.locale_dir` directive.

 Translators can follow these steps to prepare their environment for translations.